 |A pickup for later in the game if you're doing well and/or they start to stack MR. I have had games where neither Locket nor Frozen Heart were necessary and the extra damage out of Void Staff helped a lot in fights.|

 So what about the other typical support items?

 There are a number of perfectly good support items that just aren't the right choices for Morgana for a variety of reasons and I haven't neglected to consider them.
-Mikael's Crucible is not that great a buy because you want to be proactive with Black Shield rather than reactive with Mikael's.
+Mikael's Blessing is not that great a buy because you want to be proactive with Black Shield rather than reactive with Mikael's.
 Morgana is also not all that mana hungry if you play judiciously and Rod of Ages comes with plenty of extra attached to many more useful things.
 Relic Shield, Ancient Coin and their evolutions are no-nos because the stats they offer aren't ideal for Morgana and neither fits her playstyle well.
 Morgana doesn't heal and her shield is not spammable like some other champions so Ardent Censer is useless.
 Frozen Heart offers better utility than Randuin's Omen so we don't consider the latter.

 Don't forget to buy and use wards.
 Wards save lives!

 |Although Sivir is one of the matchups Morgana has a little trouble with, supporting one is a recipe for success.
 With Sivir in your lane she has not one but two strong spell-shields at her disposal, meaning that she is very well protected to make up for her short-for-an-ADC range.
 Using Dark Binding to keep someone in the range where she can wail on them is another bonus of this pairing.|